After the birth

 Knowing the difference between postnatal depression and grief

-Some mums suffer with postnatal depression after a stillbirth.
-You might also show signs of post-traumatic stress disorder after the terrible ordeal you’ve been through.
+Some parents (including dads and partners) experience symptoms of postnatal depression after a stillbirth.
+You might also show signs of post-traumatic stress disorder after the experience you’ve been through.
 Talk to your GP if you are worried about your feelings and reactions.

-The main symptoms of postnatal depression are very similar to the symptoms of grief so it is not easy to tell them apart.
-If you have had a previous mental health issue though you are more likely to suffer from postnatal depression so you or a close person should be on the lookout.
+The main symptoms of postnatal depression are very similar to the symptoms of grief, so it is not easy to tell them apart.
+If you have had a previous mental health issue, you are more likely to suffer from postnatal depression so please talk to someone close to you and be aware of this.
+Here are some symptoms to look out for:

 - a persistent feeling of sadness and low mood